TrevorS/hubot-open-weather-map/README.md

 ["hubot-open-weather-map"]
 ```

+## Configuration

+* HUBOT_OPEN_WEATHER_MAP_URL - An alternative OpenWeatherMap URL
+* HUBOT_OPEN_WEATHER_MAP_DEFAULT_CITIES - A `;` delimited list of default cities.

 ## Sample Interaction

 ``
-user1>> hubot weather Savannah, GA
+TrevorS> hubot weather Savannah, GA
+hubot> It is currently 54.81°F in Savannah.

+TrevorS> hubot weather
+hubot> It is currently 59.36°F in Norcross.
+hubot> It is currently 80.60°F in Georgetown.
-hubot>> It is currently 54.81°F in Savannah.
+hubot> It is currently 54.81°F in Savannah.
 ```